Classification Under Strategic Self-Selection: Problem setup

 where $\ptilde(y,\yhat \mid x)$ encodes their beliefs regarding the joint uncertainty in $y$ and $\yhat$, conditional on $x$ (which they know).
 We refer to candidates who select to apply via $a^*=1$ as \emph{applicants}.
 We next discuss what constitutes these beliefs. \squeeze

 \paragraph{Decision-making under uncertainty.} To facilitate informed decision-making, we assume that the firm publishes coarse aggregate statistics concerning $y$ and $\yhat$, which candidates then use to form beliefs $\ptilde$.
-In particular, let $\grp \subset x$ be a subset of (categorical) features of size $k$, and denote by $K$ the number of distinct values $\grp$ can take.
-Then we assume the system makes public the \emph{conditional precision} metrics:
+In particular, let $\grp \subset x$ be a subset of (categorical) features of size $k$, and denote by $K$ the number of distinct values $\grp$ can take. \footnote{ Group variables $\grp$ can correspond to sensitive or protected variables, but are not necessarily such---rather, we think of them simply as the set of variables for which the firm chooses to (or must, e.g. due to regulation) report conditional statistics. } Then we assume the system makes public the \emph{conditional precision} metrics:

 where $P_\smplst$ is the empirical distribution over the training set $\smplst$.
 Note that $\prc_\grp$ depends on the classifier $f$ through the conditioning on (positive) predictions $\yhat=f(x)$. \squeeze